CookieSource/wikijs/installation/calamares-online.md

 ![](/installer/online/calamares-install-update-complete.png)

-> **Note**: Due to the *partition* module taking time to load, the installer may take anywhere from a few seconds to a few minutes to show up.
+> Due to the **partition** module taking time to load, the installer may take anywhere from a few seconds to a few minutes to show up.
 Please be patient while this is happening.
 You can run `tail -f ~/install.log` on a terminal to see more details about the launch if you suspect it is taking too long, or that something is wrong.

 ## 1\.
 Welcome